Malyangapa project

 Materials on the language were recorded by the late Stephen A. Wurm in November 1957 with Hannah Quayle, who was born near Yancannia in about 1875, and with Alf Barlow.
 Here is a picture of Mrs Quayle taken at her house in 1957 by Jeremy Beckett (published in Beckett & Hercus 2009a).

-Wurm’s material consists of 48 pages of fieldnotes (24 double-sided sheets) plus a brief tape-recording, amounting to 386 sentences and containing a vocabulary of 357 items.
+Wurm’s material consists of 48 pages of fieldnotes (24 double-sided sheets) plus a brief tape-recording, amounting to 390 sentences and containing a vocabulary of 440 items.
 The late Luise A. Hercus also did some recording with George Dutton in the mid-1960s on Malyangapa.
 The late anthropologist Jeremy Beckett had previously worked with him on social and cultural traditions.
 Luise Hercus also recorded Laurie Quayle, son of Hannah Quayle, checking some of the earlier materials.
-He passed away in 1976, and with his death the language effectively became extinct.
-The materials by Hercus and Beckett have not yet been incorporated into the current data files.
+He passed away in 1976, after which the language was no longer being used on a regular basis.
+The materials by Hercus and Beckett are currently being added to the data files.

 Here is what page 1 of Wurm’s notes looks like:

 I have processed this material using the Field Linguists’ Toolbox program to create a dictionary and set of glossed sentences.
-The dictionary contains examples drawn from the analysed sentences, together with a listing by semantic (meaning) domains, and an English-Malyangapa finderlist.
 The structure of the data files and relationships between them are described in Austin (2002).
+There are two versions of the dictionary:

-Here is a sample page from the dictionary:
+Here is a sample page from the Reference Dictionary:

 Sources of information on Malyangapa are: